 I am the good shepherd.
 I know my own and my own know me, just as the Father knows me and I know the Father; and I lay down my life for the sheep.”
 John 10:7-15

-But praise be to God your Father who rules and reigns not just in Heaven but in your heart, soul, body, mind, and spirit.
+But praise God the Father, His Spirit, and Jesus who rules and reigns not just in Heaven but also on the earth.
 Yes, He is always with you.
 The King of kings, Lord of lords, ruler of the nations, and sovereign over all creation from the beginning of time into eternity.

 There is no one or nothing that will ever, ever overrule Him.
-Never will anyone or anything outwit, out rank, outdo, or out-think your majestic and all-powerful God.
+Never will anyone or anything outwit, out rank, outdo, or out-think the majestic and all-powerful God.
 Though the devil and this wicked world will try.
 They have already been defeated.
 They just are trying to destroy as many lives before their day of destruction.

 For this reason, because I have heard of your faith in the Lord Jesus and your love toward all the saints, I do not cease to give thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of Him,